kevinhao3300/cs303e_grading/README.md

 To run, simply just run `python grade.py` and follow the given prompts.

 If you are running into import issues, install everything found in requirements.txt.

+Since grading can take a while, type q and enter for any grading prompt to quit out and save your progress.